Skip Navigation

 Boston's Restaurant Week, with dozens of restaurants serving three-course prix fixe menus is reason enough for many tourists to flock to Boston, but if you're in the city the rest of the year and looking for a culinary treat, there is no shortage of delightful offerings for a range of palates.

-For exquisitely rich, flavorful, aromatic and authentic North Indian cuisine, try Bhindi Bazaar at 95 Massachusetts Ave. in the Back Bay.
+For exquisitely rich, flavorful, aromatic and authentic North Indian cuisine, try Bhindi Bazaar at 95 Massachusetts Avenue in the Back Bay.

-The best – and surprisingly reasonable for the neighborhood and quality – Thai food in Boston has to be at Thai Basil, 132 Newbury St., the center of the Back Bay.
+The best, and surprisingly reasonable for the neighbourhood and quality, Thai food in Boston has to be at Thai Basil], 132 Newbury Street, the center of the Back Bay.

 Flour is a superb bakery with two locations in Boston, one in the South End, and one in the Fort Point Channel neighborhood.
 You can't go wrong with their creative pizzas and sandwiches, lavish baked goods, aromatic breads, and the usual selection of warm drinks.